praneash2/gen-ui/README.md

-# GENUI – Generative UI POC
+# GENUI-ADK – Generative UI POC

-**GENUI** is a proof-of-concept project that delivers **rapid UI personalization** for users visiting any website.
+**GENUI-ADK** is a proof-of-concept project that delivers **rapid UI personalization** for users visiting any website.
 It leverages a generative approach to dynamically tailor experiences in real-time.

 - **Frontend**: Built with [React](https://reactjs.org/)
 - **Backend**: Powered by [Google's Agent Development Kit (ADK)](https://developers.google.com/agent-development-kit)